Monday, March 25, 2013 at 7:39 AM

 (“Liberian president Charles Taylor Convicted in The Hague,” The iPINIONS Journal, April 27, 2012)

-No doubt Bensouda hoped to further squash this perception by going out of her way to hire three women as “Special Advisers” to the court, one of whom is also Black.
+No doubt Bensouda hoped to counter this perception further by going out of her way to hire three women as “Special Advisers” to the court, one of whom is also Black.

 The U.S.-led invasion of Iraq was an illegal act that contravened the UN charter.